Late Francoism: Crisis of the "Burgos Trial"

-In April 1970, the Minister of Foreign Affairs of the Federal Republic of Germany, Walter Scheel, undertook a visit to Madrid, where, to the considerable vexation of Franco, he conducted an interview on the 23rd with four representatives of the “moderate” opposition, albeit tacitly tolerated (Joaquín Ruiz-Giménez, Enrique Tierno Galván, José María de Areilza, and Joaquín Satrústegui), who reiterated the demands articulated in the manifesto of the 131 intellectuals dated December 23, 1969.
-They entreated Scheel to preclude Spain’s admission into the European Economic Community until such time as it satisfied five conditions: assurances for individual and collective rights; universal suffrage; recognition of political parties; establishment of a Parliament freely elected; and trade union freedom.
+In April 1970, the West German Foreign Minister, Walter Scheel, visited Madrid and, to Franco's irritation, met with four tolerated representatives of the "moderate" opposition—Joaquín Ruiz-Giménez, Enrique Tierno Galván, José María de Areilza, and Joaquín Satrústegui.
+They reiterated the demands set out in the manifesto of the 131 intellectuals of December 1969 and urged Scheel to oppose Spain's entry into the European Economic Community until it guaranteed individual and collective rights, universal suffrage, political parties, a freely elected parliament, and trade union freedom.